zorian-f/nd013-c1-vision-solution/README.md

 The Following conclusions can be drawn from a first look at the Pictures:

-* The pictues are resized to 640x640 and dirstored, they do not have the original aspcet Ratio.
+* The pictures are resized to 640x640 and distorted, they do not have the original aspect Ratio.
 As we see further down, this resizing leads to a very big number of small Boundingboxes.
-I would therefore recommend to check wether the pretrained Modle can deal with small objects or not.
+I would therefore recommend to check wether the pretrained Model can deal with small objects or not.
-* Ovaerall Picuterquality is good, sharp and good Lighting.
+* Overall Picturequality is good, sharp and good Lighting.

 ### Classdistribution analysis
-As an Additional EDA task i analysed the Classdistribution along all tfRecordfiles.
+As an Additional EDA task i analysed the Class distribution along all tfRecordfiles.
 I took 10 samples from each file and counted the occurrences of the different classes.
 Besides calculating the
 ```python
 import pickle